ppy/osu-wiki/news/2024/2024-05-07-osutaiko-world-cup-2024-concludes.md

 >
 > I'm majoring in classical music, and my goal is to make more creative and entertaining songs crossing between electronic and acoustic, which is based on my major.
 >
-> You can find me in some known rhythm games such as Lanota, Dynamix and KALPA.
-Moreover I've been featured in AD:PIANO VIII by collaborating with another FA, Raimukun.
+> You can find me in some known rhythm games such as Lanota, Dynamix and KALPA, and I've also been featured in AD:PIANO VIII in collaboration with another FA, Raimukun.
 >
-> If I'd have to recommend a song to represent my identity, I'd choose '1,2,3,4!
+> If I were to recommend a song that represents me, I'd choose '1,2,3,4!
 Overclocked Edition'.
 (You can find this song in the FA list!)
-This song is a rather long at over 7 minutes, but it's a mix of many genres, and also it displays my maximum ability when I was composing it!
+This song is rather long at over 7 minutes, but it's a mix of many genres, and it also displays my maximum ability when I was composing it!

 [Cansol](https://osu.ppy.sh/beatmaps/artists/407), who composed [Train of Thought](https://osu.ppy.sh/beatmapsets/2155531#taiko/4543467) for the Round of 16 tiebreaker, had the following to say.